What operational roles are available within the Welsh Ambulance Service?

 The initial training programme for a Trainee Ambulance Technician will comprise of:

-- three weeks residential emergency response driver training
+- four weeks residential emergency response driver training

-- nine weeks residential training in Pre-Hospital Patient Care at the National Ambulance Training College, Swansea
+- fourteen weeks residential training in Pre-Hospital Patient Care at one of our regional training centres

-Following successful completion of the training, trainees are allocated to a station or group of stations where they will continue their training, for a period of 12 months, working under the mentorship of qualified EMTs and Paramedics.
-Quarterly assessments of progress are carried out during this period, and a final assessment made after 12 months.
+Following successful completion of the training, trainees are allocated to a station or group of stations where they will continue their training, for a period of up to 12 months, working under the mentorship of qualified EMTs and Paramedics.
+Assessment of progress is carried out during this period, and a final assessment is made after completion of your practice based competencies.

 On satisfactory completion of this programme, trainees will be considered qualified EMTs.